mrdotx/epg/README.md

 # iptv

-configuration files for webgrab++ with vodafone/fritzbox
+config files for webgrab++ with vodafone/fritzbox